 This measure is for ductless or ducted mini-split heat pumps in homes supplied by one or more outdoor compressors when the previous heating system was electric zonal heat or an electric forced-air furnace (for homes with a previously installed ductless heat pump, see 10.7.1.2 Ductless Heat Pump Upgrade).
-This measure is for configurations with: (a) single or multiple ductless indoor heads; (b) single or multiple ducted indoor heads; (c) combination of ductless and ducted indoor head(s); or (d) multiple ductless indoor head(s) and multiple ducted indoor head(s) and multiple outdoor compressors.
+This measure is for configurations with: (a) single or multiple ductless indoor heads; (b) single or multiple ducted indoor heads; (c) combination of ductless and ducted indoor head(s); or (d) multiple ductless indoor heads, multiple ducted indoor head(s), or combination indoor head(s) and multiple outdoor compressors.